AlpNuhoglu/online-music-store/README.md

 	•	Frontend: http://localhost
 	•	API: http://localhost:5001

-📜 License

-MIT © AlpNuhoglu
+---

-🚢 Deployment Notes
+## 🚢 Deployment Notes
 1. Build and push images to your Docker registry.
 2. On your server:
 	docker compose pull && docker compose up -d
 3. Ensure environment variables are set on the host.

+---

+## 📜 License

+MIT © AlpNuhoglu